 But first, you need to understand the concept of workspaces.

-At UXPressia, each user has a workspace (called Personal Workspace) — an instance of the dashboard where they can create and store projects, journey and impact maps, and personas.
+At UXPressia, each user has a workspace (called Personal Workspace) — an instance of the dashboard where they can create and store documents: journey and impact maps and personas.

 You can keep your workspace for yourself, or you can invite your teammates into it to leverage teamwork and collaborate more efficiently.